Live chat and chatbots are two convenient contact channels that have taken the world of digital customer service by storm.

-For example, if you receive 20 live chat requests per hour, and each agent can handle five chats per hour, four agents will be required to deal with the demand.
+For example, if you receive 20 live chat requests per hour, and each employee can handle five chats per hour, four employees will be required to deal with the demand.

 Here comes the crux of the argument: is it better for your business to have a chatbot or live chat?

-A customer has a problem, they use a chat solution to easily get it resolved without leaving the webpage they are on, their experience and satisfaction with your business is improved and they are more likely to return.
+A customer has a problem so they use a chat solution to easily get it resolved without leaving the webpage they're on.

 Chatbots improve customer satisfaction by offering 24/7 support, so a customer knows that whenever they have a question, they can get it answered promptly.